nparajul/ScoreCast/README.md

 2. Add `localhost:5200` to redirect URIs and web origins for `scorecast-web` client
 3. Ensure `openid`, `profile`, `email` client scopes are assigned as defaults
 4. Set `firstName`/`lastName` to optional in user profile
+5. Add Google identity provider (Client ID + Secret from Google Cloud Console — not committed to git)

 Test users: `admin`/`admin`, `testuser`/`test`